 Once you have chosen a news reader, all you have to do is to decide what content you want it to receive.
 On the right hand side of this page are RSS Feeds; you will notice an orange button on the left hand side of each feed.

 If you click on the RSS button you can subscribe to the feed in various ways, including by dragging the URL of the feed into your news reader or by cutting and pasting the same URL into a new feed in your news reader.
 Most sites that offer feeds use a similar orange button, but some may just have a normal web link.

 Some browsers, including Firefox, Opera and Safari, automatically check for feeds for you when you visit a website, and display an icon when they find one.
 This can make subscribing to feeds much easier.
 For more details on these, please check their websites.

 How do I get a news reader?

 There is a range of different news readers available and new versions are appearing all the time.

-Different news readers work on different operating systems, so you will need to choose one that will work with your computer.
+Different news readers work on different operating systems, so you will need to choose one that will work with your computer or phone.

 Create Your Own RSS Feeds from Catalog Searches

 The online catalog allows you to create an RSS feed for any search you create.
 Your custom feed will allow you to see when we acquire new material related to your interest.